geosolutions-it/MapStore2/docs/developer-guide/internationalization.md

 # How to add a new language
 Let's say we want to add the russian language.
-In order to add a new language to MapStore 2 you need to follow these steps:
+In order to add a new language to MapStore2 you need to follow these steps:

-1. Update the localConfig.json file in `web\client` adding the support for the new language
+1. Update the localConfig.json file in `web\client` folder adding the new language entry
- - add an entry in the supportedLocales object like
+ - add the following in the "initialState.defaultState.locales" object
     ```
     "ru": {
         code: "ru-RU",